awsdocs/aws-snowball-developer-guide/doc_source/shipping.md

 1. Close the three doors on the back, the top, and the front of the AWS Snowball Edge appliance, pressing in on each one at a time until you hear and feel them click\.

 You don't need to pack the AWS Snowball Edge appliance in a container, because it is its own physically rugged shipping container\.
 The E Ink display on the top of the AWS Snowball Edge appliance changes to your return shipping label when the AWS Snowball Edge appliance is turned off\.

+## Region\-Based Shipping Restrictions<a name="shipwithinregion"></a>

+Before you create a job, you should sign in to the console from the AWS Region that your Amazon S3 or Amazon Glacier data is housed in\.
+A few shipping restrictions apply, as follows:

++ For data transfers in US regions, we don't ship AWS Snowball Edge appliances outside of the United States\.

++ We don't ship AWS Snowball Edge appliances between non\-US regions—for example, from EU \(Ireland\) to EU \(Frankfurt\), or from Asia Pacific \(Mumbai\) to Asia Pacific \(Sydney\)\.

++ For data transfers in Asia Pacific \(Sydney\), we only ship AWS Snowball Edge appliances within Australia\.

++ For data transfers in the EU regions, we only ship AWS Snowball Edge appliances to the EU member countries listed following: Austria, Belgium, Bulgaria, Croatia, Republic of Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, and the UK\.

+**Note**
+AWS doesn't ship AWS Snowball Edge appliances to post office boxes\.